satackey/actions-exec-listener/README.md

 ## Contribution
 PRs are accepted.

-If you are having trouble or future request, [post new issue](https://github.com/satackey/actions-exec-listener/issues/new).
+If you are having trouble or feature request, [post new issue](https://github.com/satackey/actions-exec-listener/issues/new).